callstack/haul/README.md

 We are actively working on adding support for the following:

 - Existing `react-native` commands
 - React DevTools
 - Developer menu -> Start systrace

 The following features are **unlikely to be supported** in the future:

 - Developer menu -> Enable Hot Reloading: use `webpack.haul.js` config instead
 - Haste module system: use something like [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver) instead
+- Transpile files under `node_modules`: transpile your modules before publishing, or configure webpack not to ignore them

 ## License